bloveless/meetup-connect-go/README.md

 ## Standard development process

-The easiest way to work with this repo is to change the proto definition in todo and then to run `make`.
+The easiest way to work with this repo is to change the proto definition in todo and then to run `make generate`.
 This will do two things.

 1. It will regenerate the generated files in the Go server
 1. It will regenerate the generated files in the TypeScript UI

 If you made any breaking changes then you'll start to see your editor light up with errors in both the UI and the API where changes are necessary.
 As soon as you resolve those errors the UI and API will be compatible again and you'll be off to the races!

 ## Bonus